aoijs/website/src/content/docs/functions/misc/second.md

 ---
 title: $second
-description: $second will return the current second in CST.
+description: $second will return the current second in UTC.
 id: second
 ---

-`$second` will return the current second in CST.
+`$second` will return the current second in UTC.

 ## Usage